 "S 59" and an unknown S-boat at Augusta 1942 - Picture: Archives 5.
 SGschw

 The operation of the 3.
 SFltl with five boats during the night 12./13.12.1941 was directed against Malta, which was a permanent threat for the supply transport to Northafrica.
 The air reconaissance had reported cruisers and destroyers in the harbour of La Valetta.
 The operation of the folotilla was without results since the British units did not leave harbour.

-IDuring the next night another resultless operation was conducted against Malta.
-During the night 16./17.12.1941 a minebarrier was laid outside the harbour.
+During the next night another resultless operation with four boats was conducted against Malta, no targets came into sight.
+Since it appeared the no ships were entering or leaving harbour at night the commander 3.
+SFltl proposed to lay mines off La Valetta.
+During the night 16./17.12.1941 a minebarrier consisting was laid by "S 33", "S 35", "S 61", and "S 31", carrying three TMA, one UMA and four blasting-buoys and one ripping-buoy each, outside the harbour.
 After three days of heavy weather the flotilla laid a joining barrier during the night 21./22.12.1941, in the night thereafter another one and in the night 25./26.12.1941 with two boats (one boat of the original three boats had to return due to engine failure) another one.